Finn1917/Course3Proj/README.md

 Step 3

+Activity labels are assigned and added to the main table using the merge function.
+Using the activity id number as the matching index for the merge operation

+Step 4

 The data fields are assigned descriptive names from the feature file using a for loop and picking the field names that correspond to the fields extracted in Step 2.

+Step 5

+Using the melt and dcast operation, the data is then summarized by activity and subject.